ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

+\||<tablestyle="float:right; font-size: 0.9em; width:40%;
+background:#F1F1ED; margin: 0 0 1em 1em;" style="padding:0.5em;"><>|\|

 Introduction
 ------------

 This document describes the policy, process and criteria for updating nVidia proprietary drivers in a stable supported distro, including LTS.

-nVidia proprietary GPU drivers are broadly used among gamers or for GPU compute activities (AI/ML) Support for new GPUs as well as bug fixes are regularly released by the vendor (on average 2 driver updates a month).
+nVidia proprietary GPU drivers are broadly used by gamers or for GPU compute activities (AI/ML).
+Support for new GPUs as well as bug fixes are regularly released by the vendor (on average 2 driver updates a month).
 For an improved experience or simply to support new GPUs without installing drivers from unofficial sources (for example PPAs), it is essential to release the latest version of the drivers regularly to the stable releases of Ubuntu.